-One of the biggest fears people have about investing is losing their hard-earned money.
+As a general rule of thumb in investing, more risk, more potential reward.
+But one of the biggest fears people have when it comes to investing is losing their hard-earned money.
 Why take the risk when you could keep your cash safely stored in your checking account?

-Higher Risk, Higher (Expected) Return
+Higher Risk, Higher Potential Return

 The most important thing to understand about risk is something you’ve probably heard before: The higher the risk of your investment, the greater return you should expect on your money.
-(It is, however, the nature of risk that the return you expect might not be the return you actually get.)
+It is, however, the nature of risk that the return you expect might not be the return you actually get.

 How Much Risk Should You Take?

 When choosing a risk level, you want to first look at the goals you have (buying a house, saving for college, and retiring, to name a few), as well as how many years will it be before you need the money for each goal.
 That’s called a “time horizon.”

 This is why young people are advised to put their retirement savings in a more aggressive portfolio—there’s a lot of time to go!
 As you get closer to retirement, you’ll generally want to be more conservative.
 Consult SoFi’s retirement calculator to see where you stand on your retirement goals.